EOCOnline/COVID-Testing/README.md

 VashonBePrepared.org pioneered a simple, no frills COVID-19 testing set-up that follows CDC guidence and can still be run by volunteers with proper training.

 We are making this available to other communities around the world as a model.
+Learn more at www.VashonBePrepared.org/Testing

 Within this larger context, this particular site, at www.github.com/eoconline/Covid-Testing, provides a standards based, easily replicated web page that can be integrated into your